 This guide discusses what hreflang is, what it is for and gives in-depth information on how to implement it for your multilingual websites.

 To get search engines to fully understand your site, you need structured data in the form of Schema.org.
 This guide helps you on your way.

 Recent Technical SEO articles

-Once upon a time, a little robot came to a site to figure out what it was about.
-The robot read some words and followed some links and said: “Well, there are a lot of mentions of this particular word, so this page must be about that!”
-She sent out orders to the mothership to …Read: "A story about Schema, structured data and robots"
+Once upon a time, there was a little robot who came to a website to try to figure out what it was all about.
+The robot read some words and followed some links and thought: “Well, there are a lot of mentions of this particular word, so the page must be about that!”
+She sent …Read: "A story about Schema, structured data and robots"

 Getting a Schema.org implementation right on a website was – until today – enormously painful.
 There was not enough documentation and no good tools to help you to make it truly simple.
 The best implementations so far really are, sadly, still just a fragmented mess.
 Today, we’ve fixed that.
 The best Schema.org implementations we see …Read: "Schema.org is hard; we’re making it easy"